Mayank447/C-Shell/README.md

 - If the shell has just started, `warp` - won't change any directory.

-- Reasonable assumptions have been made for the maximum length of commands, filenames, history etc. The lengths for the same can be found out in the `main.c` file.
+- Reasonable assumptions have been made for the maximum length of commands, filenames, history etc. The lengths for the same can be found out in the `include/params.h` file.

 ### Compatibility